UROP Fall-Winter Program Components and Expectations

 Schedule a Monthly Meeting with Your Peer Facilitator

-You are required to attend two individual meetings with your peer facilitator each term.
-Individual meetings will last 15-20 minutes and take place at the UROP office (1190 USB).
-They are scheduled via google calendar (link available on Canvas).
-The meetings are an opportunity for us to discuss your project and any questions or concerns you may have.
+You are required to attend multiple individual meetings with your peer facilitator each term.
+Individual meetings will last 15-20 minutes.
+The meetings are an opportunity for us to discuss your project, your experience in UROP, and any questions or concerns you may have.
+Details about monthly meetings can be found in the UROP syllabus.

 UROP wants to ensure that our students have access to as many resources to make their year as successful as possible.
 To access University-wide and UROP Program specific resource click the button below that pertains to you!